 Select a container that has sufficient space for the axolotl to stretch out to their full length.
 Ideally, this container should have a lid.
 Fill the container with as much freshwater as practicable, the more volume the better as this will help dilute wastes while the axolotl is living in this confined space.
 If possible, leave 2-3 centimetres clearance between the water surface and lip of the container in case the axolotl wants to take a gulp of air from the surface.
 Ensure the water is treated with a dechlorinater (if applicable) before adding the axolotl.

 If the axolotl is being fridged to treat floating issues, put in enough water to cover the axolotl's back, but ensure the axolotl can touch the ground.

 When ready, gently transfer the axolotl from the tank into the container.

-Ensure that the container has a secure lid so the axolotl cannot jump out while in the fridge, fridge odors cannot permeate the water, and that foodstuffs are not in turn affected by the axolotl's mucky water.
+Ensure that the container has a secure lid so the axolotl cannot jump out while in the fridge, fridge odours cannot permeate the water and that foodstuffs are not in turn affected by the axolotl's murky water.

 The water will need to be completely changed each day using the fridged dechlorinated water.
 Before going to bed, check the axolotl's water and remove any poop or regurgitated food you find there (a turkey baster is an ideal tool for this).
 The axolotl's metabolism is slowed right down during fridging so you may find that the axolotl will not eat while being fridged (which is why fridging is not appropriate if you are trying to encourage the axolotl's appetite) but, advantageously, weight loss is slowed as well.
 The axolotl can stay in the fridge for however long it takes for their health to improve.